Thomas Roberts (bishop)

 Thomas d'Esterre Roberts (7 March 1893 – 28 February 1976) was an English Jesuit prelate.
-He was rector of St Francis Xavier’s, Liverpool, from 1935 to 1937.
-He was Archbishop of Bombay, India, from 1937 to 1950 but in practice did not exercise this role after 1946 when he absented himself from the post and left his Indian auxiliary bishop effectively in charge.
-In 1950 he was appointed titular Archbishop of Sugdaea, modern Sudak.
+He was rector of St Francis Xavier Church, Liverpool, from 1935 to 1937.
+He served as Archbishop of Bombay from 1937 to 1950, but in practice did not exercise this role after 1946 when he absented himself from the post and left his Indian auxiliary bishop effectively in charge.
+In 1950 he was appointed titular Archbishop of Sugdaea.